bevyengine/bevy-website/content/news/2023-11-04-bevy-0.12/index.md

 * `KHR_materials_ior`
 * `KHR_materials_volume`

+[Check out this video](https://www.youtube.com/watch?v=t1XdxZKZ-us) to see it in action!

 ### Compatibility

 Both specular and diffuse transmission are compatible with all supported platforms, including mobile and Web.